zggff/pyrepl.nvim/README.md

 Features `pyrepl.nvim` currently provides:

 - Convert notebook files from and to python with `jupytext`;
-- Install all runtime deps required with a command (no need to install kernel globally with default settings);
+- Install all Jupyter deps required with a Neovim command;
-- Start `jupyter-console` in neovim terminal;
+- Start `jupyter-console` in Neovim built-in terminal;
-- Prompt the user to choose jupyter kernel on REPL start;
+- Prompt the user to choose Jupyter kernel on REPL start;
 - Send code to the REPL from current buffer;
 - Automatically display output images;
 - Neovim theme integration for `jupyter-console`;
 - Jupytext cell navigation;
-- Toggle focus to REPL in active terminal mode.
+- Toggle focus to REPL window in active terminal mode.

 ## Tips & Tricks